 If a proprietor considers that a strata company is in breach of any obligation to insure imposed on it by this Act, the proprietor may effect and maintain in the name of the strata company such insurance as he thinks the strata company ought to effect and maintain to meet that obligation.

-[Section 56A inserted by No. 58 of 1995 s.
+[Section 56A inserted: No. 58 of 1995 s.
 56.]

 57. Insurance of mortgaged lot